Full Stack Application Development Jobs in USA with Visa Sponsorship

 Does a full stack developer role qualify as a specialty occupation for H-1B purposes?

 Yes, full stack application development consistently qualifies as a specialty occupation when the position requires at minimum a bachelor's degree in computer science, software engineering, information technology, or a related field.
-USCIS approval rates for software development roles are among the highest in the H-1B program.
+USCIS approval rates for software development roles are among the highest in the H-1B visa program.
 The key is that the job description ties specific technical requirements to a degree in a particular discipline, not just any bachelor's degree.

 Can I get H-1B sponsorship for a full stack role if my degree is not in computer science?